ThomasTJdev/nim_websitecreator/README.md

 A `<link>` and a `<script>` tag will be appended to the all pages, if `js.js` or `style.css` contains text.

+### Plugin: Backup

+Create an instant backup file.
+Schedule continuously backups.
+Download backups.

+You can access the plugin at `/backup`.

 ### Plugin: Mailer

 Add mailselements containing subject, description and a date for sending the mail.
 Every 12th hour a cronjob will run to check, if it is time to send the mail.